NuriAmari/simplejson/README.md

 # simplejson
-A clone of Python's simplejson package built to demonstrate and develop the language tools I've created [here](https://github.com/NuriAmari/Language-Tools)
+A clone of Python's simplejson package built to demonstrate and develop the language tools I've created [here](https://github.com/NuriAmari/Language-Tools).
+Note this depends upon simplejson to dump a json object once parsed and created as I'm uninterested in that task.
+However, the lexing and parsing of the JSON file is done exclusively by the aformentioned language tools.
+Currently, all ASCII based valid JSON files are supported.